Heights Logo

 Make sure you know what you are signing up for with a loan and keep these important details in mind!

 • Repayment Schedule – The amount you owe and your due date are figured out for you in your payment schedule.
-Make sure to make payments on time.
+Be sure to make your payments on time.
+Any late payments could negatively impact your credit score.

 Gearing Up for Loan Applications